BUSINESS ENERGY

 Switching energy suppliers can help small businesses and micro businesses save money.
 Finding a supplier that offers lower prices and locking in those rates means you should save money compared to what you might pay if you roll onto your supplier’s out-of-contract rates.

-It’s not all about cost though.
-If you’re not happy with your current supplier’s service levels, say they bill you incorrectly or their customer service team is impossible to get hold of, then switching can save you the frustration of dealing with them.
+It’s not all about cost, though.
+If you’re not happy with your current supplier’s service levels - say they bill you incorrectly and the customer service team is impossible to get hold of - switching to a more suitable supplier can save you a lot of frustration.

 How to cut your small business energy bills